alexkirsz/dispatch/README.md

 ## Installation

+### From pre-built binaries

+You can download pre-built binaries for macOS, Windows, and Linux from the [releases page](https://github.com/alexkirsz/dispatch/releases).

+### From crates.io

 You'll need Rust version 1.51.0 or later.
 You can use [rustup](https://rustup.rs/) to install the latest version of the Rust compiler toolchain.

 ```